KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

          (1) Allowance for final users only with KnowageBD and KnowageSI licences.
 Using the KnowagePM license, only a technical user can create a Dashboard document.

-In both cases the user should click on the plus icon available in the right top corner and choose the Dashboard item menu as shown below.
+In both cases the user should click the *plus* icon available in the right top corner and choose the Dashboard item menu as shown below.

 .. figure:: media/new_dashboard.png